Hands up if you’ve got time, glorious time, and plenty of it? Keep your hand up if you love marketing and spending heaps of time doing it?

 The only two tech skills you need

-The only two technical skills a business owner needs is the ability to quickly and easily update their website without engaging a website designer, and the ability to put together and disseminate HTML mass emails.
+The only two technical skills a business owner needs is the ability to quickly and easily update their website without engaging a website designer, and the ability to put together and disseminate mass emails.
 That’s it.

 That fancy lead page software?
 The automated, evergreen webinars?
 The Facebook ads campaign?
 None of these are relevant if you’re unable to do these two things.

-Email marketing is about committing to your relationships
+Committing to your relationships

 If you’re holding back emailing your list regularly, ask yourself why?
 Is it because you don’t want to annoy people and cause them to unsubscribe?
 Or because you don’t have anything to sell or promote right now?